-If your loved one is turning 65, they’ll need to enroll in Medicare during their Initial Enrollment Period (IEP)The Initial Enrollment Period (IEP) lasts seven months.
-For those not born on the first of the month, it begins three months before the month you turn 65.
-You can enroll in Medicare during your IEP..
+If your loved one is turning 65, they’ll need to enroll in Medicare during their Initial Enrollment Period (IEP)The Initial Enrollment Period (IEP) is the seven-month period around your 65th birthday when most people are eligible for the first time to enroll in Medicare..

 For purposes of Medicare, you need legal authorization anytime you’re acting on behalf of a beneficiary.
 For example, you can’t enroll another person in Medicare, even your spouse, unless you have power of attorney, health-care proxy or other authorization to make such decisions for the beneficiary.